madhulathachavali/HEDIS-Quality-Improvement-Asthma-ED-Utilization-Analysis/README.md

 | **Risk Stratification**          | HEDIS improvement requires targeting high-risk patients            | Segments patients by ED use, LOS, and comorbidities to prioritize high-risk groups for outreach and intervention.                   |
 | **Actionable Metrics**           | Measures must be clear, monitorable, and linked to outcomes        | Defines `frequent_ed_user`, `ed_los_category`, and `comorbidity_count` for use in quality monitoring.                   |

+### Conclusion:

+This project successfully identifies frequent ED users among asthma patients, correlating ED utilization patterns with comorbidities and patient demographics.
+Interventions should include frequent follow-up after ED visits, management of comorbidities, and education on recognizing signs that lead to severe conditions.
+By implementing these strategies, healthcare providers can improve asthma management, reduce unnecessary ED visits, and enhance patient outcomes, particularly for high-risk groups

 #### 📚 References